 The non-relational database is a document-oriented database rather than using tables; the documents enable to store the unstructured data in a single document.
-This document includes customer details, orders, favourites, etc. It deals with semi-structured data and looks like a folder with files rather than the table.
+This document includes customer details, orders, favorites, etc. It deals with semi-structured data and looks like a folder with files rather than a table.
 It can process any type of data without modifying the architecture.
 As a result, creating and maintaining a non-relational database is much faster and cheaper.

 The various Non-relational database systems that are most popularly used and depending on the types of Non-relational database are as follows: